A Possible Link Between Coronavirus & Tinnitus

 The link between coronavirus and tinnitus is unclear after recent cases have revealed that people have experienced both conditions simultaneously.
+Ear infections can block the ear canal and contribute to hearing issues, which should be checked as part of the initial assessment for tinnitus.
+An ear infection may lead to tinnitus, but it is unlikely to be the sole cause without additional symptoms.
 Currently, tinnitus is not listed as a Covid-19 symptom by the World Health Organization or the Centers for Disease Control and Prevention.
 But an article recently published by the New York Times, Some Covid-19 Patients Say They’re Left With Ringing Ears, highlights this possible link by exploring recent studies including:

 • Journal of International Audiology, published in March 2021: researchers evaluated 60 cases of Covid-19 and found that 15% of adults with the virus also reported symptoms of tinnitus.
 Researchers are currently following up with the participants to learn more about their experience with tinnitus.
 In discussing these findings, Kevin Munro, professor of audiology (University of Manchester) and co-author of the study said that he received nearly 100 emails after the study was published.
 The majority of these emails were from people who have also experienced tinnitus and Covid-19.

 Tinnitus can be experienced mildly to severely, significantly disrupting daily life.
+Hearing aids can be part of sound therapy devices used to help individuals cope with tinnitus.
 As more research shows that Covid-19 could severely worsen tinnitus, it is important to practice strategies that provide relief.
-A few tips you can integrate daily to alleviate tinnitus include:
+Damage to the inner ear can alter nerve signals to the brain, creating the perception of sound even when no external noise is present.
+A few tips you can integrate daily to alleviate anxiety from tinnitus include:

 • Reduce Stress: stress is a major contributor to tinnitus so finding ways to manage stressors effectively can provide relief.
 There are various ways you can increase relaxation; calming activities can help the muscles relax and enhance breathing which can reduce tinnitus.
 A few things to try are yoga, meditation, exercise etc.